seifmegahed/form-generator/cli/README.md

 **A form to generate forms.**

 You can create user-generated forms as shown in the [example](https://seifmegahed-form-generator.vercel.app/) where a form is used to generate fields for another form.

-### The DB Approach
-You can also store form structures in a database and use them to generate forms.

 ## How?
 The way you use the component is by passing an array of objects that describe the fields of the form to a class.
 You can use the schema and default values provided by the class to initialize your form using `react-hook-form`.